Noise-Resilient Quantum Reinforcement Learning: Introduction

+Many strategies have been designed to overcome the detrimental effects of decoherence on NISQ algorithms, including the hybrid quantum-classical approach \cite{RN37}, dynamical decoupling \cite{van2012}, quantum error mitigation \cite{PhysRevLett.119.180509,PhysRevA.100.010302,PhysRevA.95.042308} and correction \cite{RN40}, adding ancillas \cite{Liao2023}, NISQ reservoir computing \cite{Hu2024}, and quantum neural networks \cite{RN7}.
+However, those works are exclusively based on the Born-Markov approximation to describe the decoherence.
+Given the essential differences of non-Markovian dynamics from the Born-Markov approximate one \cite{RevModPhys.88.021002}, this description is obviously insufficient to reveal the intrinsic robustness of quantum algorithms to decoherence.
+It has been found that the non-Markovian effect can be harnessed as a resource to enhance the resistance of different quantum technologies against decoherence \cite{PhysRevA.102.012217,PhysRevLett.124.140502,PhysRevLett.123.040402}.
+Hence, how to develop a noise-resistant QRL scheme under non-Markovian decoherence remains an open question.

-In this Letter, via investigating the noise-induced decoherence on the two-level system as the agent of the QRL, we propose a noise-immune QRL scheme for a quantum eigensolver.
+Here, via investigating the noise-induced decoherence on the two-level system as the agent of the QRL, we propose a noise-resilient QRL scheme for a quantum eigensolver.
 In sharp contrast to one's general belief that the performance of the QRL is deteriorated by the decoherence under the Born-Markov approximation, we discover a physical mechanism in preserving the ideal performance of the QRL in the exact non-Markovian dynamics.
 Our analysis reveals that it is due to the formation of a bound state in the energy spectrum of the total system consisting of the agent and the noise.
-Supplying a useful method to overcome the destructive impact of decoherence on the QRL, our result paves the way for its practical realization and application.
+Supplying a useful method for overcoming the destructive impact of decoherence on the QRL, our result paves the way for its practical realization and application.